 The Operations Staff has been professionally trained regarding the proper use and frequency of disinfecting/sanitizing/cleaning.
-An iWave Air Purifying System has been installed in every classroom and large area and has been proven to inactivate most pathogens in the air.
+An iWave Air Purifying System has also been installed in classrooms and large areas that has been proven to inactivate SARS-CoV-2 (Covid-19) and other pathogens in the air.